Revised: February 5, 2020

 This site is intended to promote interest in the GNU Radio Open Source Digital Signal Processing (DSP) application and practical amateur radio oriented SDR applications.
 DSP is a modern iteration of radio communications technology.
 GNU Radio is an approachable “ham friendly” DSP graphical programming application that is freely available to any interested party.
 This powerful software tool lends itself to interesting and exciting SDR applications.

-Having embraced digital technology, I now operate an experimenter’s station built around Software Defined Radio (SDR): HF to Microwave SDR Station.
-My first SDR rigs were open source QSD style SDR transceiver platforms modified for multi-band operation.
+Having embraced digital technology, my first SDR rigs were open source QSD style SDR transceiver platforms modified for multi-band operation.
 In essence versions of the classic Flex 1000 transceiver, itself is a landmark design.
 My current station consists of second generation SDRs that reflect the transition from the QSD SDR architecture to the more advanced direct sampling SDR transceiver architecture of digital down conversion (DDC) and digital up conversion (DUC).
-At present I am building radio systems starting from the Ettus N200 for HF, and the Ettus B210 for VHF through Microwave: http://www.ettus.com/ These SDRs utilize software DSPs that have been authored using GNU Radio; GNU Radio
+My SDR systems are based on the Ettus N200 for HF, and the Ettus B210 for VHF through Microwave: http://www.ettus.com/ I now operate an ever expanding experimenter’s SDR station: HF to Microwave SDR Station.
+These SDRs utilize software DSPs that have been authored using GNU Radio: GNU Radio